lolamchan/Terminal-Style-Project/README.md

 ## What is this about
 I got a lot of random copy pasta/ ideas pop up from my brain that's for html/js/css.
 So most of them is here.
+(By most I mean probably 1 kek)